Insurance Commissioner Dave Jones Applauds Governor for Signing Bill Requiring Insurers to Put Larger Share of Premiums Into Medical Care

 In March 2010, the President signed the PPACA into law.
-PPACA requires HMOs and health insurers to have a medical loss ratio of 85% for large group health insurance and 80% for small group and individual health insurance - meaning that insurers and HMOs have to put 85% of what they collect from large employers and 80% of what they collect in premium from individuals and small employers into actual medical care.
-In California not too long ago health insurers had medical loss ratios as low as 60%.
+PPACA requires HMOs and health insurers to have a medical loss ratio of 85 percent for large group health insurance and 80 percent for small group and individual health insurance - meaning that insurers and HMOs have to put 85 percent of what they collect from large employers and 80 percent of what they collect in premium from individuals and small employers into actual medical care.
+In California not too long ago health insurers had medical loss ratios as low as 60 percent.
 PPACA also requires rebates to consumers and employers if these MLR requirements are not met.

 SB 51, which goes into effect on January 1, 2012, incorporates into state law the new federal requirements.
 SB 51 enables the Insurance Commissioner and the Department of Managed Health Care to enforce these new requirements in California.
 Currently, Insurance Commissioner Dave Jones is enforcing the medical loss ratio requirements in the individual market as the result of an emergency regulation he issued on January 3, 2011.
 SB 51 provides a permanent and additional basis to enforce these new requirements.